DataDog/dd-trace-php/dockerfiles/ci/xfail_tests/README.md

 Tests do not work on PHP 5 with openssl 1.0.2.

+## `ext/openssl/tests/bug74159.phpt`

+Disabled on versions: `7.2`.

+Caused by openssl version that was upgraded from `1.1.1d` in our pre-existing buster images to `1.1.1n` in the new buster containers.
+It fails even without the tracing library installed.

 ## `ext/openssl/tests/openssl_x509_checkpurpose_basic.phpt`

 Depends on an expired cert.
 Was fixed in [php-src/98175fc](https://github.com/php/php-src/commit/98175fc).